SheePop-dev/trivia-master-gulpin/README.md

 # Trivia Master Gulpin 🎮

 A fun trivia game with a Pokémon twist!
 Test your knowledge with questions from the Open Trivia Database, plus some custom questions thrown in for good measure.
-But watch out—get an answer wrong and Gulpin will assign you a punishment!
+But watch out get an answer wrong and Gulpin will assign you a punishment!

 ## What's This?

 This is a browser-based trivia game that combines general knowledge questions with fanmade ones.
 The catch?
 Every time you get something wrong, you face a random punishment (like dropping all your weapons in a game, doing a speedrun challenge, or speaking Spanish until the next question).
-And if you hear the word "GULPIN" a lot, that's intentional—it might even replace words in your questions!
+And if you hear the word "GULPIN" a lot, that's intentional it might even replace words in your questions!

 ## Features

 - **Mixed Question Sources**: Pulls from the Open Trivia Database API and cycles through custom questions
-- **Text-to-Speech**: Questions are read aloud with a fun twist—"GULPIN" gets replaced with an actual Gulpin cry
+- **Text-to-Speech**: Questions are read aloud with a fun twist "GULPIN" gets replaced with an actual Gulpin cry
 - **Random Punishments**: Wrong answers trigger creative punishments from a pool that gets refilled when exhausted
 - **Visual Feedback**: Correct answers turn green, wrong ones turn red
 - **Auto-Loading**: New questions load automatically every 7 minutes